run-house/runhouse/docs/rh_primitives/cluster.rst

     .. automethod:: __init__

-SkyCluster
+OnDemandCluster
 ~~~~~~~~~~
-A SkyCluster is a cluster that uses SkyPilot functionality underneath to handle
+A OnDemandCluster is a cluster that uses SkyPilot functionality underneath to handle
 various cluster properties.

-.. autoclass:: runhouse.SkyCluster
+.. autoclass:: runhouse.OnDemandCluster
    :members:
    :exclude-members: